liugang1234567/Gang-neuron/README.md

 **One important thing:** ResDD can replace the current all ANNs' Neurons (ResDD modules+ One Linear module)!
 ResDD has controllable precision for better generalization capability!

-## Paper 4: EEGG: An analytic brain-computer interface algorithm (Revision of IEEE TNSRE(Top Journal in BCI)
+## Paper 4: EEGG: An analytic brain-computer interface algorithm (Revision of IEEE TNSRE,Top Journal in BCI)

 IEEE preprint：https://doi.org/10.36227/techrxiv.13516145